jlongster/outlet/README.rst

 Status
 ------

+I am no longer actively working on Outlet, and it is a research project I use to learn or play around with new ideas.

 The compiler is stable and a full runtime is available (see runtime.ol).
-I am currently working on a register-based virtual machine for Outlet which will solely act as a debugger.
-It will allow Outlet code to be paused, resumed, and inspected, making an in-browser stepping debugger possible.

-The compiler is written 100% in Outlet except for the javascript runtime, so it is completely bootstrapped.
+It is written 100% in Outlet.

+I was working on a virtual machine to run Outlet code that is compiled to special assembly instructions.
+It works great, but it is slow.
+The project is outlet-machine: https://github.com/jlongster/outlet-machine.

 Using
 -----